 The applicant certifies that it is current and shall remain current on payment of all federal and District taxes, as applicable, including Unemployment Insurance taxes and Workers' Compensation premiums.
-This statement of certification shall be accompanied, as appropriate, by a Clean Hands Certificate from the District of Columbia Office of Tax and Revenue (OTR) stating that the entity has complied with the filing requirements of District of Columbia tax laws and has paid taxes due to the District of Columbia, or is in compliance with any payment agreement with OTR.
+The applicant must obtain a Clean Hands Certificate from the District of Columbia Office of Tax and Revenue (OTR) stating that the entity has complied with the filing requirements of District of Columbia tax laws and has paid taxes due to the District of Columbia, or is in compliance with any payment agreement with OTR.
 A Clean Hands Certificate may be obtained from MyTax.DC.gov.
-OSSE will require the Clean Hands Certificate prior to the beginning of programming and reimbursement.
+OSSE does not require the submission of a Clean Hands Certificate but reserves the right to obtain the certificate from an entity at any point during the application and/or grant period.